agentGav/cl8/docs/installation.md

 ### Setting up the django backend

-While you almost definitely should be using postgres in development and production to to avoid surprises during deployment.
+While you almost definitely should be using postgres in development and production to avoid surprises during deployment.

 But you CAN use sqlite to spin up an instance and try it out.
 Pass in a database url string like the one below: